 Vintage Intermezzo, with Norma Kamali, Iris Apfel & Stephanie Solomon

-Intermezzo, a fashion and accessory wholesale trade show held twice a year at the Javitz Center in New York City did something revolutionary this month.
-In addition to the regular wholesalere booths, the show included a section called Vintage intermezzo with vintage sellers offering one-of-a-kind clothing and accessories to attendees for their retail shops.
+Intermezzo, a fashion and accessory wholesale trade show held twice a year at the Javitz Center in New York City, did something revolutionary this month.
+In addition to the regular wholesale booths, the show included a section called Vintage Intermezzo with vintage sellers offering one-of-a-kind clothing and accessories to attendees for their retail shops.
 Is this a a sign of the times?
 Are consumers finally tiring of the same thing in every store?
 Madge certainly hopes so.
 The highlight of Vintage@Intermezzo was The Value of Vintage, a conversation with Norma Kamali, Iris Apfel and Stephanie Solomon moderated by Lauren Parker, Editor-in-Chief, Accessories Magazine.
 Madge was lucky enough to attend.